oracle/okafka/connectors/sink/README.md

 ## Getting started

-To use the application Kafka will need to be downloaded and installed on a server.
+To use the application Kafka with a minimum version number of 3.1.0 will need to be downloaded and installed on a server.
 Refer to [Kafka Apache](https://kafka.apache.org/) for information on how to start Kafka.
 Refer to this [Confluent](https://docs.confluent.io/platform/current/kafka/authentication_ssl.html#crep-full) page for information on how to setup SSL connection for Kafka.